 Eminence is a deep purple color.

-The color name eminence, used since the 1800s, has been used for this color since 2001 due to the Xona.com Color List.
+The color name "Eminence," used since the 1800s, has been in use for this color since 2001, as per the Xona.com Color List.

 7. Palatinate

 Palatinate is a deep reddish-purple (or a pale shade of violet).
-It's associated with the University of Durham pointing back to the status of Durham being a County Palatine.
+It's associated with the University of Durham, reflecting the historical status of Durham as a County Palatine.

 Modifying Purple Acrylic Paints

 Now that you have a deeper understanding of the color purple and some of its shades, it's time to learn how to make some of your own.
-As artists, we usually look for the right shade of color to really make our painting pop.
+As artists, we often seek the perfect shade of color to truly make our painting stand out.

-If you don't happen to have the exact shade you need, here's how you can modify your purple acrylic paint to achieve your desired shade.
+If you don't have the exact shade you need, here's how you can modify your purple acrylic paint to achieve your desired shade.

 How to Create Warmer Shades of Purple

-You can make a warmer purple by either mixing purple with a warmer red or making a warm purple out of a warm red as a base and then mixing it with some blue.
+You can create a warmer purple by either mixing purple with a warmer red or making a warm purple from a warm red as a base and then mixing it with some blue.

 How to Create Cooler Purple Shades

-Similar to the above, you can make a cooler purple either by mixing purple with a cooler blue or making a cooler purple by using a cooler blue as a base and mixing it with red.
+Similar to the above, you can create a cooler purple by mixing purple with a cooler blue or by using a cooler blue as a base and mixing it with red.

 How to Mute Purple Colors